the-laurel/chain-proposals/laurel/OpenAI_Governance.md

 ## Actionability

-If the AI model guarantees the accuracy of the concept's vector embeddings, the governance process guarantees an actionable result.
+If the AI model guarantees the accuracy of the concept's vector embeddings, the governance process guarantees an actionable result in the form of verification prompts and labels.
-In addition: the chain may provide/manage vector embeddings related to the target audiences that need to have their AI prompt answers governed.
+In addition: the Mythos chain may provide/manage vector embeddings of the target audiences that need to have their AI prompt answers governed (its answers should be target-dependent).

 *The degree of actionability of the information elicited by the deliberation process.*